-The AIDS Foundation of Chicago (AFC) offers a wide variety of internships throughout each year, each of which is designed so students experience a real world environment connected to their academic learning.
-Those interested in pursuing a career in nonprofits, social services, policy/advocacy, government relations, non-profit business development, and other related areas will find an environment at AFC that offers focused learning and a quality internship experience.
+AIDS Foundation Chicago (AFC) offers a wide variety of internships throughout the year, each of which is designed so students experience a real world environment connected to their academic learning.
+Those interested in pursuing a career in the nonprofit sector, social services, policy/advocacy, government relations, social media, HIV prevention, non-profit business development, and other related areas will find an environment at AFC that offers focused learning and a quality internship experience.

-Interns learn about contemporary issues related to the work done at AFC, including how projects and programs make a difference in the lives of those affected by and living with HIV and related chronic diseases.
+Interns learn about contemporary issues related to the work done at AFC, including how projects and programs make a difference in the lives of those affected by and living with and vulnerable to HIV and other chronic conditions.

-Internships become available throughout the year, and we work with those selected to accommodate each person’s academic calendar and schedule to create a flexible learning environment.
-Preference is given to students currently or recently enrolled in a degree-seeking program.
-Some opportunities require applicants to be at least 18 years old.
-AFC requires a minimum commitment of at least eight weeks consisting of at least 15 hours each week, with some internships requiring longer minimum commitments.
+Internships become available throughout the year, and we work with those selected to accommodate each person’s academic calendar and other responsibilities to create a flexible learning environment and schedule.
+Applicants must be currently or recently enrolled (within the past 6 months) in a degree-seeking program and should be at least 18 years old.
+AFC requires a minimum commitment of at least 15 hours a week for a minimum of eight weeks, with some internships requiring longer minimum commitments.
 Internships are on a volunteer basis.
-Credit for academic programs may be available with some internships
+Credit for academic programs may be available with some internships.

 Thank you for your interest!